Last updated 18th July, 2025

 You can buy a steamer for around £25 to £45.

 It's also possible to strip wallpaper using a spray water bottle and scraper.
-This method is not only cheaper but can also prevent causing any damage.
+This method is not only cheaper but can also prevent any damage.

 Follow this process: